COMMON QUESTIONS

 Zinc-Sulfide whilst relatively inexpensive, only provided a poor afterglow which did not last longer than a few minutes.

 Have you ever been to a disco / party where the DJ used a long purple fluorescent tube that made anything white shine in the dark?
-That was Black-Light i.e. an Ultra-Violet light).
+That was a UV Blacklight.

-Black-lights ‘shine’ Ultra-Violet light of which there are three kinds; A, B and C. The two most often referred to are B and C. These are the potentially harmful forms of UV, against which you should protect yourself when sunbathing etc. However it is UV ‘A’ that is emitted by a black light bulb and in this form it is completely harmless.
+There are three forms of UV light; A, B and C. The two most often referred to in a potentially negative or harmful context are types B and C. These are the forms of UV against which you should protect yourself against when sunbathing etc.

 Almost impossible to answer this question with absolute certainty as every situation is different from the next and every customer has different expectations and needs.